exposit/katamoiran/_posts/2017-03-08-chaos-oracle.md

 I've probably posted this before, but I thought it'd be fun in case I didn't.
 This is cribbed from Pythia's fu panel, which is stuffed full of different oracles.

-This is what I've dubbed "the Chaos oracle" because it makes things 100% more chaotic.
+This is what I've dubbed "the Chaos oracle" because it makes things 114% (or so) more chaotic.
 It's good for answering questions quickly and for throwing a lot of wrinkles into the mix.

 <!--more-->